- Heart Conditions

 Children with more severe heart defects may require a number of treatments including medication, catheter procedures, surgery such as a Balloon Valvuloplasty, Valve Replacement or Repair or, in some cases, a Heart transplant.

 RBHH consultant Dr Ghez teamed up with Brazilian heart surgeon, Dr Da Silva, to provide pioneering heart surgery for a four year old patient.

 Booking an appointment

 Request a Second Opinion

 Treatments and Services

 - Congenital Heart Disease and Pulmonary Arterial Hypertension Royal Brompton Hospital has a long tradition of national and international leadership in congenital heart disease, the most common birth...

-- Women ignore heart disease risk The majority of women the UK never discuss heart disease, despite its status as the number one risk to their...
+- Women ignore heart disease risk The majority of women in the UK never discuss heart disease, despite its status as the number one risk to...